Breast Cancer Risk and Prevention

 Your health history can raise your breast cancer risk:

-- Women who have their first menstrual period before age 12, or who go through menopause later (after age 55), have a slightly higher risk of breast cancer.
-This is thought to be from a longer lifetime exposure to estrogen in their bodies.
+• If you had your first menstrual period before age 12, or went through menopause later (after age 55), you have a slightly higher risk of breast cancer.
+This is thought to be from having estrogen in your body for longer amounts of time.

-- Some studies have shown that breastfeeding can reduce risk.
+• Some studies have shown that breastfeeding can lower risk.
 This may be related to the number of menstrual periods and estrogen levels in your body.

-- The age of a woman at her first live birth of a child can affect risk, but the effect depends on the number of first-degree relatives who have been diagnosed with breast cancer.
-For women with 2 or more 1st-degree relatives (mother, sister) with a diagnosis, their risk decreased with an older age at first live birth.
-For women with no family history, the risk increases with older age at first live birth.
+• The age that you are at your first live birth of a child can affect risk, but depends on the number of first-degree relatives who have been diagnosed with breast cancer.
+If you have 2 or more 1st-degree relatives (mother, sister) with a breast cancer, your risk decreases the older that you are at your first live birth.
+If you have no family history, your risk increases with older age at first live birth.

 Breast Biopsies

-Women who have had a biopsy showing atypical hyperplasia or LCIS should have screening every year with mammography and exams by a healthcare provider 1-2 times a year.
-Some women may also have MRIs for screening.
+If you have had a biopsy showing atypical hyperplasia or LCIS, you should have screening every year with mammography and exams by a healthcare provider 1 to 2 times a year.
+You may also need MRIs for screening.
 You should talk about this with your provider.

 Since birth control pills (BCPs) came out in the 1960s, the ingredients have changed.
 Early BCPs had 150 micrograms of ethinyl estradiol, whereas today's BCPs have about 20 micrograms.
 These changes make it hard to apply the results of previous studies to today's BCPs.